sbracegirdle/personal-site/site2/src/posts/2020-taste-kubes.md

 We also didn't cover; volumes, logging, service discovery, labelling and monitoring, so if Kubernetes is a topic that interests you then I would encourage you to pursue further learning in those areas.

 Thanks for reading!
-Please let me know if there's anything I can start doing, stop doing or continue doing in further articles.
+Please let me know if there's anything you'd like to see more or less of in further articles.